Sawyer-Powell/chatgcc/README.md

 ## Modifying

-The top of `chatgcc.sh` includes a number of variables you can tune, including the prompt sent to OpenAI, and the model.
+The top of `chatgcc` includes a number of variables you can tune, including the prompt sent to OpenAI, and the model.

 ## Available work